braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 	![][2]{: style="max-width:100%;"}

 {% alert note %}
 WhatsApp Business Accounts (WABA) cannot be shared with multiple Business Solution Providers.
-You will need a specific WABA for each Braze app group.
+You will need a specific WABA for each Braze workspace.
 {% endalert %}

 Once the setup is complete, a dedicated WhatsApp subscription group will be created for your users.